harshhx17/About/Readme.md

 ## AboutMe
 In HTML and Vanilla CSS

-Navigation is acheived by using AJAX request and history api
+Navigation is acheived by using AJAX request and history API.